About Us

 OUR VISION

-In early 2025, four people with very different backgrounds arrived at the same conclusion: North Alabama's housing crisis wasn't a resource problem.
-The nonprofits were here.
-The churches were here.
-The people willing to do the work were here.
-What was missing was the connective tissue to make it all function as one system.
+In early 2025, four people from very different backgrounds reached the same conclusion: North Alabama's housing crisis wasn't a resource problem.
+The nonprofits, the churches, the people willing to do the work — they were all here.
+What was missing was the connective tissue.

 Building a community, happens one person at a time.